webspecs/publican/DOCKER.md

 ```
 docker run -it --rm -v /Users/renoirb/workspaces/webplatform/service-publican/repo/data:/srv/webplatform/specs/data -p 8002:7002 webspecs/publican bin/run.sh
 ```

+... notice that the `-v /full/path/host:/full/path/container` option requires FULL path in both sides of the column

+... notice that the `-v /full/path/host:/full/path/container` option requires FULL path in both sides of the column

 Refer to the appropriate documentation if you want to [install](https://docs.docker.com/installation/#installation) and run this project from a Docker container.